 Teaching

 Teaching is a highly valued activity in SCRD.
 Faculty members are expected to be accomplished teachers.
 Any faculty member seeking reappointment, tenure, and/or promotion must be proficient in teaching.
 It is the responsibility of SCRD to identify the indicators and performance criteria for accomplishment in this area.
 ASU’s policy requires multiple indicators of evidence of teaching effectiveness.
 Teaching is a highly complex activity and it requires a variety of indicators.
-Section II provides a detailed description of the criteria used within SCRD to evaluate teaching.
+Section II (p.26-29) provides a detailed description of the criteria used within SCRD to evaluate teaching.

 Scholarship

 The concept of scholarship includes two major dimensions: research and other scholarly activities.
 Research is a prevalent scholarship activity in the School.
 Other scholarly activities (e.g., grant proposals, conference presentations) are also valued.
 The SCRD faculty endorses scholarly efforts that represent the spectrum of orientation from basic to use inspired and solutions oriented.
 Faculty members are expected to be accomplished scholars.
 Any faculty member seeking tenure and/or promotion must be accomplished in scholarship as described in this document.
-Section III provides a detailed description of the criteria used within SCRD to document accomplishment in scholarship.
+Section III (p.30-35) provides a detailed description of the criteria used within SCRD to document accomplishment in scholarship.

 Service

 Service includes activities that contribute to the University, College, and School missions.
 Three categories of service are: institutional, professional field, and community.
 SCRD faculty members highly value service.
 It is expected that they will demonstrate increasing levels of service accomplishment and leadership as their careers progress.
 Any faculty member seeking reappointment, tenure, and/or promotion must be proficient in service.
-Section IV provides a detailed description of the indicators used within SCRD to document accomplishment in service.
+Section IV (p.36-39) provides a detailed description of the indicators used within SCRD to document accomplishment in service.

 National/International Recognition

 It is expected that tenured and tenure-track faculty members will attain national/international recognition in the course of their professional careers.
 This recognition may be in teaching, scholarship, or service.
 In seeking promotion to the rank of associate professor, evidence of the emergence of such recognition is required.
 Promotion to full professor must be based on an overall record of excellence in the performance of responsibilities.
 The candidate must also demonstrate continued effectiveness in teaching, research, scholarship and/or creative activities, and service since the promotion to associate professor and evidence of contributions at a level beyond that reflected in the promotion decision to associate professor.
 Generally, an overall record of excellence requires national and/or international recognition for scholarly and/or creative achievement.
-There are many manifestations of such recognition, and these are exemplified in Sections II, III , and IV of this document.
+There are many manifestations of such recognition, and these are exemplified in Sections II (p.26-29), III (p.30-35), and IV (p.36-39) of this document.

 Academic Leadership

 Academic leadership involves activities of a faculty member that are known to positively and substantially influence the University, the profession, or the community.
 Tenured faculty are expected to be actively involved in academic leadership.
 Academic leadership is broadly conceived, and may be demonstrated in teaching, scholarship, or service.
 Academic leadership is a necessary condition for recommendation for promotion from Associate Professor to Professor.
 Faculty seeking promotion to the rank of Professor should establish and present evidence of the importance and quality of academic leadership as well as the quantity and duration of academic leadership.
-Many manifestations of academic leadership exist, and these are exemplified in the indicators in Sections II, IIIand IV of this document.
+Many manifestations of academic leadership exist, and these are exemplified in the indicators in Sections II (p.26-29), III (p.30-35), and IV (p.36-39) of this document.

 School Responsibility